Can't Knock the Hustle (Jay-Z song)

 "Can't Knock the Hustle" is the third single from American rapper Jay-Z's debut album Reasonable Doubt.
 The song features a beat produced by Knobody.
 It is co-produced by Sean C and Dahoud Darien.
-The chorus is sung by Mary J. Blige.
+The chorus is sung by Mary J. Blige, which contains an interpolation of the song "Fool's Paradise" by Meli'sa Morgan, with slightly modified lyrics.
+A live version of "Can't Knock the Hustle" found on the bonus disc of Kingdom Come features Beyoncé singing the song's hook.

 Background

 "Can't Knock the Hustle" marked Knobody's first foray into outside production after the rap group he was in disbanded.
 Knobody had been very pleased with the last track he had produced for the band and, together with Sean C, had taken it to the nearby home of Roc-A-Fella's Damon Dash.
 Dash then showed it to Jay-Z, who was suitably impressed and encouraged the young producer to contribute beats.
 Knobody then gave Jay-Z the backing track to what would become "Can't Knock The Hustle".
 The rapper then recorded the track.